OpenTOSCA/opentosca-vintner/docs/docs/package-manager.md

 ## Install

+!!!
+Info
+    It is recommended to add `lib` to your `.gitignore`.

-Installs all dependencies listed in the `dependencies.yaml` file:
+Installs all dependencies listed in the `dependencies.yaml` file in a `lib` directory.
 Already installed dependencies using a branch as checkout will be upgraded instead.

 ```shell linenums="1"